hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @hiiamboris Yes under macOS:)

 [16:11:19](#1651075879641mkOqD:gitter.im) <hiiamboris (NOT THIS ONE)>:
-If scroller doesn't work on Mac, you should file an issue probably í ½í¸‰
+If scroller doesn't work on Mac, you should file an issue probably ğŸ˜‰

 [16:13:34](#1651076014643QpPfI:gitter.im) <ldci (FranÃ§ois Jouen)>:
 @hiiamboris scroller is unknown on Mac for a direct use with view.
 But Toomasâ€™s table code works fine :)